scatrin/sep-22-developers/scatrin-stockholm.md

 ### Södertälje
 - Visit the museum Tom Tit's Experiment
 - Visit MW-hallen at Scania to see the new truck generation
-- Have a beer at Old McLovis
+- Have a :beer: at Old McLovis